Skip to Content

 • page.tsx domain: pro.*.customer.multitenant.vovk.dev, segment: "customer/pro"

-After setting up Vovk.ts application, the easiest way to get started is to use the Vovk.ts CLI to create the segments and controllers.
-The CLI will generate the necessary files for you, so you can focus on implementing the business logic.
+After setting up a Vovk.ts app, the simplest approach is to use the Vovk.ts CLI to create segments and controllers.
+The CLI generates the necessary files so you can focus on business logic.

 First, create the API segments for each tenant.
-The segments will handle the requests to the root API endpoints for each tenant.
+Each segment handles requests to its root API endpoint.

 npx vovk new segment # create the root segment at src/app/api/[[...vovk]]/route.ts npx vovk new segment admin # create "admin" segment at src/app/api/admin/[[...vovk]]/route.ts npx vovk new segment customer # create "customer" segment at src/app/api/customer/[[...vovk]]/route.ts npx vovk new segment customer/pro # create "customer/pro" segment at src/app/api/customer/pro/[[...vovk]]/route.ts